marcoagpinto/aoo-mozilla-en-dict/README.md

 ![Project Logo](assets/logo_2025+.png)

-**IN JANUARY 2026, MARCO BEGAN MAINTAINING ALTERNATIVE VERSIONS OF THE U.S., CANADIAN, AND AUSTRALIAN DICTIONARIES.**
+**SINCE JANUARY 2026, MARCO MAINTAINS ALTERNATIVE U.S., CANADIAN, AND AUSTRALIAN DICTIONARIES.**
 **THESE en_US, en_CA, AND en_AU DICTIONARIES ARE ALTERNATIVES TO THE UPSTREAM ONES.**
 **The U.S., Canadian, and Australian dictionaries MAY differ slightly in coverage for some region-specific terms.**